climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 - You're committed to working on climate and need to hone in on a [Solution](#pick-your-climate-solution)

-- You need to build a solid "[information diet](#information-diet)" into your weekly routine
+- You need to build a solid [Information Diet](#start-your-information-diet) into your weekly routine
 :::

 <div style={{ display: 'flex', flexWrap: 'wrap'}}>